 - This peppermint bark is naturally gluten free and dairy free and I've included directions to make it paleo too.

 - This easy vegan peppermint bark recipe is a no bake dessert that only requires a few minutes of hands on time to make.
 It's also made with only 6 simple ingredients that you can easily find at the grocery store.

-- It's made without candy melts, without essential oils, without white chocolate, and without chocolate chips.
+- It's made without candy melts, without essential oils, without corn syrup, without white chocolate, and without chocolate chips.

 Taste and texture: